ajeven/simplesimon/README.md

-#Codeup Web Exercises
+#Simple Simon

-This is my personal repository of web exercises I've completed during my amazing time at codeup Git is a very useful tool
+This will be my repository for a game I develop with inspiration from Simon Says.